 - Letter of Intent from Chair of the Department – this letter should state that the award money will only be allocated to salary support for research time, project supplies, and/or support personnel for the project.
 The letter should also state that the award money will not be used for laboratory equipment, indirect costs or institutional overhead, and should affirm that laboratory space with proper equipment will be available for the investigator to carry out the project.

 Selection of an award recipient is made by ASRM and is based primarily on the scientific merit of the proposed study and the qualifications of the applicant.
 Also, consideration is given to the availability of resources to conduct the proposed study and the identification of a suitable environment for the pursuit of the proposed project.
-The awardee will be notified by June 1, 2015, and funding will commence July 1, 2015.
-The awardee is required to attend the 2015 ASRM Annual Meeting to receive formal recognition and the 2016 Annual Meeting as an abstract presenter.
+The awardee will be notified by June 1, 2016, and funding will commence July 1, 2016.

 PREVIOUS RECIPIENTS OF THE KY CHA AWARD IN STEM CELL TECHNOLOGY: